 The work of the Digital Harrisburg Initiative has produced dozens of faculty and student presentations and publications since 2015.
 Here we provide a sample of the scholarly work interpreting the history of Harrisburg and promoting the initiative.

-The initiative’s main scholarly publication to date is the Winter 2020 special issue of Pennsylvania History : A Journal of Mid-Atlantic Studies.
-Edited by David Pettegrew and James B. LaGrand, “Harrisburg, Digital Public History, and the ‘City Beautiful’,” it includes 21 essays exploring the history of Harrisburg in the late 19th and early 20th centuries.
+This special issue of Pennsylvania History, edited by David Pettegrew and James B. LaGrand and published in winter 2020, includes twenty-one essays exploring the history of Harrisburg in the late 19th and early 20th centuries.

-The special issue includes essays by well-known historians and journalists of Harrisburg, U.S. urban historians, architectural historians, archivists, artists, digital humanists, and history students.
-Essays in the special issue approach Harrisburg’s City Beautiful Movement from multiple perspectives.
+Contributors include historians and journalists of Harrisburg, U.S. urban historians, architectural historians, archivists, artists, digital humanists, and history students.
+Essays approach the City Beautiful Movement from multiple perspectives.
 About half include or discuss data of Digital Harrisburg.
+Others discuss the work of the Commonwealth Monument Project.
 See the press release of the Pennsylvania Historical Association to learn more.

 Essays in the special issue that discuss or feature (in whole or in part) the work, data, or projects of the Digital Harrisburg Initiative include: